vineetdaniel/hugo-product-launch-kickstart/content/_index.md

 ---
 header_brand: "Premium Learning"
 header_tagline_paragraph: "Yes, we are glad you made it here.
 In fact, the only emotion stronger than our gladness is our desire to tell you more about what we are building.
 Bright times lie ahead.
 Let's get into it!"
 header_button_cta:
   url: "#contact-form"
   title: "Get in touch"
 header_button_more:
   url: "#the-future---today"
   title: "Why this is awesome?"
-teaser_image: "images/teaser.jpg" # https://www.pexels.com/search/product%20testing/
+teaser_image: "images/teaser.jpg"
 ---

 # The Future - Today!

 ---

 Have we caught your attention?
 We appreciate your feedback at this early stage of our product.
 Do not hesitate to contact us.
-In fact, if your interested, we'd love to give you a tour of the prototype we built.

 {{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}